 In addition, business rate reforms and pressures on social care and funding are expected to be at the forefront of the budget.

-The forthcoming rates revaluation has focused on the shifting of burden for business rates from some locales to others.
+The forthcoming rates revaluation has focused on the shifting of

 “However, beyond a shift from one taxpayer to another, the revaluation locks in the significant increase in the burden that has been slowly introduced over time,” Sanger said.
 “The gradual increase in business rates each year above the rise in property values has led to the burden in aggregate that started at 41.4% of rateable value in 2010 rising to an expected 48% in the latest revaluation.”